FSI Tagalog Language Course

 30-day money-back guarantee

-One-time purchase β€’ Lifetime access β€’ All future updates included
+One-time purchase β€’ Lifetime access

+There are around 13 audio files and 331 pages of Tagalog language instruction workbook/pdf.
 Plenty of audio, structured lessons, and clear learning units β€” everything you need to stay on track and make real progress.

 9hrs+